Talise Trevigne, Soprano

-During the 2011-12 season, TALISE TREVIGNE appears as Pip in Jake Heggie’s opera Moby Dick with San Diego Opera, a role she will repeat in October 2012 when she makes her company debut with San Francisco Opera.
+During the 2011-12 season, Ms. Trevigne appeared as Pip in Jake Heggie’s opera Moby Dick with San Diego Opera, a role she repeated in October 2012 when she made her company debut with San Francisco Opera.
 In May 2011, she made her debut with San Diego Opera as Micaela in their production of Carmen, then returned to Bel Canto At Caramoor to sing the role of Jemmy in Rossini’s Guillaume Tell in Summer 2011.
 Ms. Trevigne also received Britain’s coveted Royal Philharmonic Society Music Award for her portrayal of Violetta in La traviata with Birmingham Opera.

 On the concert stage, she will be a featured soloist with the San Jose Chamber Orchestra in their performance of Mahler’s Symphony # 4 in March 2012; in May, she travels to New York to perform in the American Music Festival with the Albany Symphony Orchestra.
 With the Houston Grand Opera, she appeared in the world premiere of Heggie’s Pieces of 9/11 in Sept.
 2011, and was a featured soloist with the Virginia Consort for their performance of Verdi’s Requiem.